tendermint/tendermint/docs/introduction/what-is-tendermint.md

 the Raft log replication algorithm.
-A typical cluster contains 3-5 machines, and can tolerate crash failures in less than 1/2 of the machines (e.g., 1 out of 3 or 2 out of 5), but even a single Byzantine fault can destroy the system.
+A typical cluster contains 3-5 machines, and can tolerate crash failures in less than 1/2 of the machines (e.g., 1 out of 3 or 2 out of 5), but even a single Byzantine fault can jeopardize the whole system.

 Each offering provides a slightly different implementation of a featureful key-value store, but all are generally focused around